signalwire/signalwire-perl/swaig-sdk-perl/README.md

 ## AI SWML Includes Section

-Within your SWML configuration, locate or add an `includes` section.
+Within your AI Agent SWML, locate or add an `includes` section under SWAIG.
 In this section, you will specify the SWAIG server along with the functions you intend to use, as well as authentication details.
 Below is an example configuration:

 ```json
 {